nimbix/jardoc/docs/apps_tutorial.md

 ![nginx_step_2](img/apps_tutorial/nginx_step_2.png)

 Once app has started, you should see the ip provided as "Address" in the running app tile:

-Then click on server and start it on a small machine profile:
 ![nginx_step_3](img/apps_tutorial/nginx_step_3.png)

 Copy this address, and in another tab of your browser, past it and add `:8080` at the end.